 Storm damage and plumbing problems are difficult to deal with, say the experts in water damage restoration at Nashville’s Rytech.
 But aside from a mess, water can leave behind a host of issues that the average homeowner isn’t equipped to handle.

 Mold is a top concern, and one the CDC reports can trigger a variety of health effects in sensitive people.
 People with mold allergies, and especially young children and the elderly, can suffer from chronic upper respiratory tract discomfort when continually exposed to mold.
 Those with compromised immune systems, such as people with COPD, may experience significant lung infections when in contact with high concentrations of airborne mold spores.
 It is important to note that mold is everywhere all the time.
-Water damage, however, instigates active growth and sends potentially toxic spores flying through the air.
+Residential water damage, however, instigates active growth and sends potentially toxic spores flying through the air.

 Even though certain people are more at risk, otherwise healthy individuals may develop asthma-like symptoms, including wheezing, coughing, and nasal stuffiness.
 Early mold exposure may even contribute to asthma development in children later in life.
 The only way to minimize the issue is via mold remediation (aka “mold removal”).
 In Nashville, this can be tough since the summers are hot and humid, and the winters are often mild and wet.